Cloud Spectra Gateway -- Quick Start v1.0.0

 Estimated time: 8-10 minutes

-1Subscribe on AWS Marketplace
+1Subscribe in AWS Marketplace

 2Launch the CloudFormation stack